chijioke-ibekwe/task-manager/README.md

    docker logs --follow task_manager
    ```

-3. After the containers are fully initialized, you should see the test `` when you visit `localhost:8000` on your browser.
+3. After the containers are fully initialized, you should see the text `Task manager server is up and running` when you visit     `localhost:8000` on your browser.

 4. The Postman Collection link for the project can be found on https://documenter.getpostman.com/view/12633695/2sA3kYizut
    It contains detailed documentation on how to use the endpoints.